Q-Interline technology. Statistics illustration

 Sampling error

-In this small example we focus on the part of sampling error related to reproducibility in handling and heterogeneity which can be observed by filling the analyzer cup say 8 times from the same primary sample and run the analysis.
-If the sample is perfectly homogenic the results will all be the same, but that is very seldom the case, and this will relay back to the fact that the NIR analysers sees one sample and the reference method another.
+In this small example we focus on the part of sampling error related to reproducibility in handling and heterogeneity which can be observed by filling the analyser cup say 8 times from the same primary sample and run the analysis.
+If the sample is perfectly homogeneous the results will all be the same, but that is very seldom the case, and this will relay back to the fact that the NIR analysers sees one sample and the reference method another.

 112.81